NEWS:

 What is NVivo?

-NVivo is a software package that helps with the organization and analysis of unstructured data.
-It will help you:
+NVivo is a software package (available for Mac and PC) that supports qualitative and mixed methods research through the organization and analysis of unstructured data.
+NVivo can help you:

 The observations you make through NVivo can help build a body of evidence to support a case or project.